-November is American Indian and Alaska Native Heritage Month, so we are focusing on books by Native authors.
+November is a month to celebrate the heritage of Indigenous Peoples, so we are focusing on books by Native authors.
 Books can help us celebrate the ancestry and traditions of the first peoples, as well as contemporary tribal nations and cultures.
 Look for good book recommendations on our book lists.

 December - New & Shiny Books